LorenzoLMP/spooky-git/README.md

 ## Running tests

-If you want to run the tests (```-DBUILD_TESTS=ON```) do instead: (NOTE: to verify the sts scalings you need to comment out certain parts in the code, replacing the RK3 with Forward Euler)
+If you want to run the tests (```-DBUILD_TESTS=ON```) do instead: (NOTE: to verify the sts scalings the code will use a Forward Euler instead of the RK3, and a custom timestep)

 ```
 $ ctest -V -R "spooky" -E "sts"
 ```

-which will run all the spooky tests and show the output.
+which will run all the spooky tests (excluding the sts suite) and show the output.

 ## On local laptop (last update: 2025-01-05)